udzura/slides/rubykaigi2025/index.md

 # What is a WebAssembly Runtime?

+- A WebAssembly Runtime...
-- A WebAssembly Runtime is an environment for executing WebAssembly
+  - is an environment for executing WebAssembly
 - Browsers can also be considered as Runtimes
 - Notable implementations include wasmtime and wasmedge